-Some of the respective courses are offered on demand.
-For further information, see: http://insurance.fbv.uni-karlsruhe.de To attend the course please register at the secretary of the chair of insurance science.
+Some of the courses mentioned above are offered on demand.
+For further information, see:http://insurance.fbv.kit.edu.
+To attend the course please register with the secretary of the chair: thomas.mueller3@kit.edu

 Course: Seminar in Operational Risk Management [SemFBV2]